Dring Stadium, Bahawalpur: Present

 As Bahawalpur's cricket team has been without first-class status since 2002–03, there was only one first-class match and one List A match here for the three seasons following that, but the ground still hosts Under-19 matches.
-Bahawal stadium was a war place before.

-This stadium also ranked in Asia's second largest stadium by area.

 International centuries

 One Test century has been scored at the venue.

 International five-wicket hauls

 Two five-wicket hauls in Test matches have been taken at the venue.